Banktivity Review 2023

 Banktivity also offers an easy-to-use but comprehensive iPad app, which costs just $19.99.

 I don't need a total view of my finances from my iPhone.
 The mobile app is useful primarily for transaction entry.
 So that would mean I would need to have access to only my checking, cash and credit card accounts.
 I wouldn't care about investment accounts while on the go.
-Personal Capital does a better job with its consolidated view of investments.
+Empower does a better job with its consolidated view of investments.

 Beyond this, the synchronization works well and gives you access to the same information you have within your desktop software.
 The app does not give you access to these sections: budgets, memorized transactions, scheduled transactions, historical security prices, account interest rates or reports.